 This squat is fun to do both in the workout sequence we have listed here OR in between sets of abs.
 Since the core and internal and external obliques are targeted in this move, it’s a great way to change up your ab exercises and get in more cardio and lower body strength training by standing up in between core exercises on the ground.

 Holding Hands Backward Lunge

 This one can be sped up to increase your heart rate and get more of a cardio workout in!
 Holding hands with your partner, step back with the opposite leg as you and your partner move into a reverse lunge.
 Try to keep your front knee over your foot’s second toe and bend your back knee towards the ground.
 Holding hands again with your partner helps to maintain proper form with this exercise because you cannot step back too far into the backward lunge – you can step back just enough to create close to 90-degree angles with your legs.
 Press down through your front heel and then come up to a standing position.
 Alternate to the other side and repeat 10 times for each side.

 To make this move even more challenging, add a little jump or hop to this move and try to time the jump with your partner!
 This is fun to do if you’re both in good shape and want to add in more cardio.
-You’ll have to be in sync and really focused to get the timing right on this one!
+You’ll have to stay in sync and be really focused to get the timing right on this one!

 Plank Hand Taps

 Facing your partner, you should each come down into a plank position with your shoulders over your wrists and abs pulled in.
 Shift your balance onto one hand and then clap your partner’s opposite hand into a low high five.
 Try to keep your hips level without moving sideways as you alternate hand claps 10 times.